Designing Satellite Constellations with ModelCenter

 10. Click Close to close the Walker Tool.

-12. This turns Sar_Sat () off visually in both the 2D and 3D graphics windows, but it's still available analytically.
+12. This turns SAR_Sat () off visually in both the 2D and 3D graphics windows; it's still available analytically.

 When you use an entry of a satellite collection in your analysis, that entry will inherit the properties of a reference object.
 By default, the reference object is simply the default satellite object.
-However, if you choose a default subset reference object, STK will associate the entries with that specific satellite in the scenario.
+However, if you choose a default subset reference object, the STK application will associate each member of a subset with that specific satellite in the scenario.
 Using a specified satellite provides a way to customize settings (attitude, access constraints, etc.) when you use the satellite collection member in an analysis.
-Moreover, when the reference object contains child objects (sensors, transmitters, receivers, etc.), STK also associates these children with the satellite entry.
+Moreover, when the reference object contains child objects (sensors, transmitters, receivers, etc.), The STK application also associates these children with the satellite entry.
 You can then use these children in the analysis tools.

 2. Select the Basic - Definition page when the Properties Browser opens.

-3. Click Edit default subset reference object () for the Default Subset Reference Object (optional).
+3. Click Edit default subset reference object () for the Default Subset Reference Object.

 5. Click OK to close the Select Object dialog box.